Perelandra: Plot summary

 Philologist Elwin Ransom, some years after his return from Mars at the end of Out of the Silent Planet, receives a new mission from the Oyarsa (the angelic ruler) of Mars.
 Ransom summons narrator-Lewis to his country home.
 Ransom explains to Lewis that he (Ransom) is to travel to Perelandra (Venus), where he is to counter some kind of attack - details not yet specified - to be launched by Earth's Black Archon (Satan).

 Ransom is transported in a casket-like vessel which is seemingly made of ice and contains only himself, unclad, as Oyarsa tells him clothes are unnecessary on Venus.
 He returns to Earth over a year later and is met by Lewis and another friend, then recounts his experiences.
 The remainder of the story is told from Ransom's point of view, with Lewis acting as interlocutor and occasional commentator.

 Ransom arrives in Venus after a quick journey through interplanetary space.
-He finds that the surface of the planet is covered in a sweet-water ocean which is dotted with floating rafts of vegetation.
+He finds that the surface of the planet is covered in a freshwater ocean which is dotted with floating rafts of vegetation.
 These rafts resemble islands, to the extent of having plant and animal life upon them, including edible plants and plants large enough to provide shelter.
 As the rafts have no geologic foundations, they are in a constant state of motion.
 The planet's sole observable geological feature is a stony mountain called the Fixed Land.
 The planet's thick atmosphere hides the sun and stars, although like Earth, the planet rotates and has days and nights.

 Ransom soon meets the Queen of the planet.
 She is a carefree being who soon accepts him as a friend.
 Unlike the inhabitants of Mars in Out of the Silent Planet, she resembles a human in physical appearance with the exception of her green skin.
 She and her husband the King are the first, and so far the only, human inhabitants of their world.
 The two of them live on the floating raft-islands and are forbidden, by Maleldil's divine command, to sleep on the Fixed Land.
 Ransom finds that in the spiritually pure context, the beautiful naked queen arouses no sexual desire or temptation in him, even though the King himself is away elsewhere on the planet.

 Professor Weston arrives in a spaceship and lands in a part of the ocean quite close to the Fixed Land.
 Instead of the strictly materialist attitude he displayed when first meeting Ransom, he now tells Ransom that he has become aware of the existence of supernatural spiritual beings.
 He pledges his allegiance to what he calls the "Life-Force", which, he says, has been guiding him in extraordinary ways.
 After an increasingly disturbing monologue, he succumbs to full demonic possession.